gilbertrios/azure-appservice-logging-middleware/README.md

 - [Testing Guide](docs/testing-guide.md) - Test strategy, commands, and coverage
 - [Configuration Guide](docs/configuration.md) - Application settings and options

-##  Migration Path
+## 🔄 Migration Path

-Ready for microservice extraction:
+Ready for microservice extraction.
+See [Microservice Split Criteria](docs/microservice-split-criteria.md) for detailed guidance.

-1. **Orders Service** - Extract `/Modules/Orders` to standalone service
-2. **Payments Service** - Extract `/Modules/Payments` to standalone service
-3. **Shared Middleware** - Keep obfuscation middleware as NuGet package

-Each module has clear boundaries and can be independently deployed.

-##  License
+## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.